louvang/100daysofcode/README.md

 ## Round 1

+**Day 10: November 27, 2020**
+Simply did some more JavaScript exercises from Codewars.
+Total WakaTime log: 1 h, 18m.

 **Day 9: November 26, 2020**
 I just did a couple of JavaScript exercises today for an hour an account of today being a holiday.
 WakaTime log: 1 h, 52m